textbook-ventures/Basic-Django-Website/README.md

 Hackathon Website Template
 ==============================================

-A very simple one page hackathon website template.
+A very simple one page website template with DRY in mind.
 Built in django with pipenv.

 Installation
 ------------